Connect with ITS

 Support Policies for Students

-Consulting Services provides computer support to all active students at Dartmouth.
+The Campus IT Support group provides computer support to all active students in the Arts & Sciences division at Dartmouth.
 This includes:

 - All currently enrolled undergraduate students.